Udio Pricing Plans (2025) Review: Free vs Standard vs Pro, Credits, and Real Cost per Song

 Why creators upgrade: stems/WAV exports, inpainting & extend tools, and rapid two-result generations.

 Always re-check the latest ToS/Guidelines in-app before releasing ad work, client deliverables, or distributed tracks.
+This is not legal advice.

 Udio vs Suno pricing — which is cheaper for your workload?
+(Dec 2025)

-Udio vs Suno — rough cost per finished song (Oct 2025) (Last checked: Oct 2025)
+Udio vs Suno — rough cost per finished song (Last checked: Dec 2025)

 Platform / Plan Price Credits / mo Songs / mo (±) Est. cost / song Notes

-Suno Pro $10 2,500 ~500 ≈ $0.02 Annual ≈ 20% off
+Suno Pro $10 2,500 ~500 ≈ $0.02 Annual ≈ 20% off; downloads & WAV exports available on paid plans

-Suno Premier $30 10,000 ~2,000 ≈ $0.015 Annual ≈ 20% off
+Suno Premier $30 10,000 ~2,000 ≈ $0.015 Annual ≈ 20% off; high-volume catalogs

 Suno (2025)

-• Basic: 50 credits/day (~10 songs).12
+• Basic: 50 credits/day (~10 songs), non-commercial.

-• Pro: $10/mo → 2,500 credits/mo (~500 songs).1011
+• Pro: $10/mo → 2,500 credits/mo (~500 songs).

-• Premier: $30/mo → 10,000 credits/mo (~2,000 songs).1011
+• Premier: $30/mo → 10,000 credits/mo (~2,000 songs).

 • Annual: ~20% off (Pro ≈ $8/mo; Premier ≈ $24/mo).
-Included credits don’t roll over; top-ups don’t expire but require an active subscription.10
+Included credits don’t roll over; top-ups are available and do not expire as long as your subscription is active.

-Rough cost per full song (Suno):
+Rough cost per full song (Suno)

-• Pro: $10 / ~500 ≈ $0.02 per song
+• Pro: $10 / ~500 ≈ $0.02 per song.

-• Premier: $30 / ~2,000 ≈ $0.015 per song
+• Premier: $30 / ~2,000 ≈ $0.015 per song.

-Head-to-head (typical ~2-min songs):
+Head-to-head (typical ~2-min songs)

-• Udio Standard ≈ $10 / ~600 ≈ $0.0167/song vs Suno Pro ≈ $10 / ~500 ≈ $0.02/song.
+• Udio Standard $10 / ~1,200 ≈ $0.0083/song vs Suno Pro $10 / ~500 ≈ $0.02/song.

-• Udio Pro ≈ $30 / ~2,400 ≈ $0.0125/song vs Suno Premier ≈ $30 / ~2,000 ≈ $0.015/song.
+• Udio Pro $30 / ~3,000 ≈ $0.0100/song vs Suno Premier $30 / ~2,000 ≈ $0.015/song.

 Student & annual discounts